ClaireLevy/amFAR-nanoparticles-analysis/proliferation_experiments_analysis.md

 ### Viability

 In general, viability decreases as the MPA concentration increases.
 The decrease is somewhat more dramatic for the cytokine stimulated cells.

-The black line represents the average viability between the two donors.
+The black line represents the average viability between the two donors and the shape indicates if there were fewer than 1,000 cells in the live gate.

 ![](proliferation_experiments_analysis_files/figure-markdown_github/plot%20viability-1.png)